SwetaJaiswal9/Music-Player/README.md

 Both screens are connected via links.

-We can go from Home Screen to Single Playlist Screen by clicking on any Artist in Popular Artist Section, and We can go from Single Playlist Screen to Home Screen by clicking on the Logo.
+•	We can go from Home Screen to Single Playlist Screen by clicking on any Artist in Popular Artist Section.

+•	We can go from Single Playlist Screen to Home Screen by clicking on the Logo.